 This tea contains no caffeine | Steep at 212° for 5 minutes.

-blended with honeybush tea, apple pieces, natural apricot flavor, apricots & marigold flowers
+blended with honeybush tea, apple pieces, natural apricot flavor, marigold flowers & peach pieces

 Honeybush grows only in small areas South Africa.
 Like rooibos, it is carefully sifted, graded, and separated into sizes for use in tea bags (super fine) or both tea bags and loose leaves (regular fine) or coarse (for loose leaves only.)
 The Honeybush’s ability to marry its natural, honey fragrance and sweet taste makes it a stellar choice for blending with fruits like apricots, the China native now grown in the U.S. from California to Georgia.
 Our Honeybush Apricot, with apple bits, apricots, and apricot flavoring, is delicious hot or iced, with or without milk.